Infineon/pdstack/README.md

-# Cypress PDStack Middleware Library 1.0
+# PDStack Middleware Library 1.10

 ### Overview
 Alpha Release content - The PDStack middleware library on ModusToolbox is currently at the Alpha level.
 Features may change without notice.
 Contact Cypress Support https://www.cypress.com/support for additional details.